Active transport and cluster formation on 2D networks: Network models

 \section{Network models}

 In the following, we introduce stochastic models in order to study the influence of the network structure on dynamical properties.
-While the presence of a network in a diffusive environment without interaction between particles merely leads to the enhancement of the diffusion process \cite{lipowski_network}, we are rather interested in collective patterns emerging due to interactions.
 Our simulations use stochastic dynamics in order to integrate the many-particle Master equation.
-At each time step particles are randomly chosen and updated (random sequential update) according to the rules given in table \ref{reg_netw_dynamics} applying periodic boundary conditions.
-Time steps are normalized so that on average each free particle performs one diffusive step per time step $\Delta t$.
+At each time step, $N$ particles within the system of size $L$ are randomly chosen and updated (random sequential update) according to the rules given in Table \ref{reg_netw_dynamics} and \ref{particle_dyn_tab}, applying periodic boundary conditions.
+Time steps are normalized such that on average each free particle performs one diffusive step per time step $\Delta t$.
+Results are discussed for different \emph{particle densities} $\rho_p^0:=N/L^2$ which, for biological reasons, is chosen as $\rho_p^0=0.04$ if not stated differently (see appendix).